QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     plot(d)

-Crucially, the ``StatPlots.jl``, ``Distributions.jl``, and our code are **separate**, so this is a composition of separate packages that have simply agreed on what the appropriate functions and abstract types
+Crucially, the ``StatPlots.jl``, ``Distributions.jl``, and our code are **separate**, so this is a composition of different packages that have simply agreed on a set of appropriate functions and abstract types

 This is the power of generic programming in general, and Julia in particular: you can combine and compose completely separate packages and code, as long as there is an agreement on abstract types and functions